 Choose a safe source of finance.

 Specifically, watch out for high interest options, like paying for a funeral on a credit card.
-“We try everything possible to stop that, because you know there’s obviously a huge charge,” Allistair warns, adding that Beyond’s interest-free funeral finance would be a better alternative for families seeking a loan.
+“We try everything possible to stop that, because you know there’s obviously a huge charge,” Allistair warns, adding that Beyond’s probate service would be a better alternative for families seeking a loan.

 Check for a charity who can help.